 Dundee City Council has joined a national agreement framework and by doing so we can offer residents a range of home composting bins, composting accessories and water butts at excellent prices.

 Many different styles and sizes of bins are available to suit all budgets Order online or call the order line on 0844 571 4444.
-Please visit the Recycle for Scotland website for more information on home composting.

 Below is a brief summary of the most common systems available.

 Home compost bin: this method of home composting is the one that most people are aware of and is probably the simplest way for beginners to start.